Live from the Southern Command in sunny South Florida.

 Do you remember the nuclear freeze effort, ladies and gentlemen?

-The nuclear freeze effort was a leftist idea designed to strengthen the Soviet Union.
+The nuclear freeze effort was a leftist idea designed to strengthen the Soviet Union because they wouldn't participate in it.

 He opposed arming the freedom fighters in Nicaragua.

-He opposed the strategic defense initiative.
+He opposed the Strategic Defense Initiative.

-Meanwhile, you got Huckabee out there trying to sandbag Romney as the choice uh with evangelicals, and of course, Huckabee is denying it has anything to do with Romney being a Mormon.
+And of course, Huckabee is denying it has anything to do with Romney being a Mormon.

 He says it has everything to do with the fact that Romney is a flip-flopper on issues.